Zaalan3/AnotherWorldCE/README.md

 Based upon [Fabother World](https://github.com/fabiensanglard/Another-World-Bytecode-Interpreter).

-# Installing the game
+# Installing and running the game

+To convert the appvars needed to run this project, navigate to the *tools* folder and run either *convert.exe*(Windows) or *convert.py*.

+Then use TI Connect CE to send ANOTHERW.8xp and AWVARS.b84 to you calc.

+If your calculator has OS version 5.5 or higher, follow the [instructions here](https://yvantt.github.io/arTIfiCE/) to run assembly programs.

+Otherwise, do the following:
+	1. Press [2nd]+[0] to open the Catalog
+	2. Select Asm(
+	3. Press [prgm]
+	4. Select ANOTHERW
+	5. Press enter

 # How to Build

 This project was compiled with [The latest version of the CE Toolchain](https://github.com/CE-Programming/toolchain/releases).
 Navigate to the topmost folder(where the makefile is) and run *make*.

-To convert the appvars needed to run this project, copy the contents of the *tools* folder to the folder for your copy of the DOS version of Another World where you see the files beginning with *bank*(bank00,bank0a,etc.), and run *convert.py* there.
-The appvars will be in the *out* subfolder.

-This Python script requires Python 3.9 or higher and that you either have the CE Toolchain installed, or that you copy [mateoconlechuga's convbin binary](https://github.com/mateoconlechuga/convbin/releases) to your Another World directory as well.
+The Python script requires Python 3.9+ and that you either have the CE Toolchain installed, or that you copy [mateoconlechuga's convbin binary](https://github.com/mateoconlechuga/convbin/releases) to your *tools* directory.

 ![Intro cinematic](https://raw.githubusercontent.com/Zaalan3/AnotherWorldCE/main/intro.png)